sebastiendonadio/devopsmlops/chapters/07-chapter5.md

 ###  Image data versioning

 Unlike structured data, image data changes between versions do not include changes to the underlying image (  Figure 5.3a)  .
 Instead, it incorporates changes in the bounding boxes or image segmentation as demonstrated in Figure 5.4b.
 One approach often utilized is to store such meta-information separate from the underlying image and   version that   meta-data.
-For example, store the bounding boxes' information as meta-data separate from the underlying image as shown in Figure 5.4c.
-And when the bounding boxes are changed or labeled, update the meta-data version.
+For example, store the image segmentation information as meta-data separate from the underlying image as shown in Figure 5.4c.
+And when the image segmentation is edited or changed, update the meta-data version.

 <center>